hr-it-solutions/DD_imgcopyresized/README.md

 # Demo
 There´s also a demo available.

-To test that demo on you php environment.                                                   <br>
+To test that demo on your php environment.                                                   <br>
-open /demo/index.php on you editor and jump to line 33
+open /demo/index.php in your editor and go to line 33

       <!-- DD_ImgCopyResized implementation step by step - Manual  -->

 There you can find a step by step manual (See comments on demo/index.php)                   <br>
-Please read all steps there.
+Please make sure, you read through all the steps in there.

 Good luck